 Plant Calcium Deficiencies

-Sufficient Soil Calcium is No Guarantee
+Sufficient Lime is No Guarantee

 Once calcium settles inside the plant it doesn't move or relocate.
 New plant tissues must have a new supply of calcium.
 When plants shed roots (grass sheds it roots twice over the course of a year) new calcium is needed for root growth.
 The shed roots breaks down into organic matter by soil microorganisms that can later be used by plants.